Dillon's Regiment (France)

 Dillon's Regiment (French: Régiment de Dillon) was first raised in Ireland in 1688 by Theobald, 7th Viscount Dillon, for the Jacobite side in the Williamite War.
 He was then killed at the Battle of Aughrim in 1691.

 Williamite War

-Dillon's Regiment was first raised as part of the Irish Army in 1688 by Theobald, 7th Viscount Dillon.
+Dillon's Regiment was first raised as part of the Irish Army in 1688 by Theobald, 7th Viscount Dillon who was killed at the Battle of Aughrim.
 During the Williamite War the regiment went to France in April 1690 as part of Lord Mountcashel's Irish Brigade, in exchange for some French regiments amounting to 6,000 troops.
 After the Treaty of Limerick in 1691, the regiment remained in the service of the kings of France under its present name.
 It was next commanded in France by Theobald's younger son, Colonel Arthur Dillon, until 1733.
-In 1767 Arthur Dillon great grandson of Theobald Dillon took command of the regiment.
-During the American War of Independence, the regiment participated in the Capture of Grenada, the Siege of Savannah, the Invasion of Tobago, the Capture of Sint Eustatius, and the Siege of Brimstone Hill.